jibranpcccc/CalculatorMediator/replit.md

-# Calculator Medie Facultate - Romanian Pension Calculator
+# Calculator Medie Facultate - Romanian University Grade Calculator

 ## Overview
-Calculator Medie Facultate is a comprehensive Romanian pension calculator website built with modern web technologies.
-The application provides accurate pension calculations, educational content, and strategic planning tools for Romanian citizens.
-The project follows a three-silo SEO architecture strategy to maximize search engine visibility and user engagement.
+Calculator Medie Facultate is a comprehensive Romanian university grade calculator website built with modern web technologies.
+The application provides accurate grade calculations with ECTS credits, academic classification tools, and educational content for Romanian university students.
+The project is optimized to rank for "calculator medie facultate" on Google.ro with comprehensive SEO strategy.

 ## System Architecture